Report Writing Training

 The training atmosphere is enjoyable and relaxing, ensuring everyone is actively engaged in the class.
 We integrate practical exercises to offer students an opportunity to practice what they learn, and to allow us to provide critical individual feedback to improve everyone's writing.
 And we tailor the training to the specific needs of your department.

-Mr. Darnell has been a federal criminal investigator for almost 19 years, conducting diverse investigations involving counterintelligence matters, procurement fraud, public corruption, health care fraud, and export violations.
+Mr. Darnell has been a federal criminal investigator for over 20 years, conducting diverse investigations involving counterintelligence matters, procurement fraud, public corruption, health care fraud, and export violations.
 He is a certified adjunct instructor for the Federal Law Enforcement Training Center (FLETC), and regularly teaches public corruption and report writing classes for the Inspector General Academy.

 Prior to becoming a criminal investigator, Mr. Darnell taught English composition to college freshmen.